We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Jamie has a dust up to remind viewers he's tough and the Doctor gets menaced by a hoover for a cliff hanger.

 There's a surreal robot watching, which reminds me a lot of The Wheel in Space.
-The Doctor makes a reather flippant joke just moment after some poor kid dies and allows him to live.
+The Doctor makes a reather flippant joke just moments after some poor kid dies.

 Zoe's up-herself intelligence is quite annoying, but instead of this being something only the audience feels, she's rather unfairly treated by her travelling companions.
 It feels rather like she's being bullied for not showing any emotions.
 Maybe she's crying inside.